-Pursuant to section 29(3) of the Danish Auditors Act, audit firms performing audits of financial statements of entities subject to section 21(3) of the Act (audit of public interest entities) are subject to inspections performed by the Danish auditor control and investigation at an interval of maximum three years.
+Pursuant to section 29(3) of the Danish Auditors Act, audit firms performing audits of financial statements of entities subject to section 1a(1) (ii) of the Act (audit of public-interest entities) are subject to The Auditing Oversight Division of the Danish Business currently being inspected by the The Auditing Oversight Division of the Danish Business Authority.
+KPMG Statsautoriseret Partnerselskab is also registered with the US PCAOB as from 1 March 2016.
+We have not yet been inspected by PCAOB.